-Wigan Athletic overcame Southend to overtake Shrewsbury at the top of League One, and haven’t even got near top gear - according to first-team coach Anthony Barry.
+Wigan Athletic overcame Southend to take over the leadership of League One, and haven't even got near top gear, according to first-team coach Anthony Barry.

 Goals from Michael Jacobs, Nick Powell and Ivan Toney was enough to secure the three points that, together with Shrewsbury dropping two points at Plymouth, saw Latics reach the summit.